ekalavya-cmd/code-snippet-manager/README.md

 Other: CORS, dotenv

 Installation
 Clone the repository: git clone <repository-url>
+Navigate to the project directory: cd code-snippet-manager

+Prerequisites
+Node.js and npm installed
+MongoDB running locally (or update MONGO_URI in .env for a remote database) Serve package installed globally: npm install -g serve

+Setup
-Navigate to the project directory: cd code-snippet-manager Install server dependencies: npm install in the server directory Set up environment variables in a .env file (see .env.example for template) Start the server: npm start
+Create a .env file in the server directory with the following variables (see .env.example for a template):
+PORT=3000
+MONGO_URI=mongodb://localhost:27017/snippetDB
+ADMIN_EMAIL=admin@csm.com
+JWT_SECRET=your-secure-jwt-secret

+Install server dependencies: cd server && npm install Install client dependencies (if any additional packages are needed in client): cd client && npm install

+Running the Application
+To run the application, open two terminal windows and execute the following commands:

+Terminal 1: Start the Server
+Navigate to the server directory: cd server
+Start the Node.js server: node index.js
+The server will run on http://localhost:3000, and you should see a confirmation message in the terminal.

+Terminal 2: Start the Client
+Navigate to the client directory: cd client
+Serve the client files: serve
-Open index.html in a web browser to access the client side.
+The client will be available at http://localhost:5000 (default port for serve).
+Open this URL in your web browser to access the application.

 Usage
 Register with a valid @csm.com email to get started.
 Log in to manage your snippets or view the public collection.
 Admins (registered with the admin email) can verify snippets and perform additional administrative tasks.

 Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests for any enhancements or bug fixes.

 License
 This project is licensed under the ISC License.